This is the preview version of the Wisconsin State Legislature site.

 1. Statute Interpreted: Sections 227.14 (1m), 289.06, 289.24, 289.30, 289.41, 289.46 and 289.67, Stats., ch.
 291, Stats., and s.
 299.53, Stats.

 3. Explanation of Agency Authority: The proposed rules and revisions would replace and update current state rules that comprehensively regulate the generation, transportation, recycling, treatment, storage and disposal of hazardous and universal wastes.
 As authorized by s.
-227.14 (1m), Stats., the format of the proposed rules is similar to the federal regulations published in the code of federal regulations by the U.S. Environmental Protection Agency (EPA) under the federal Resource Conservation and Recovery Act (RCRA).
+227.14 (1m), Stats., the format of the proposed rules is similar to the federal regulations published in the code of federal regulations by the U.S. Environmental Protection Agency (EPA) under the Federal Resource Conservation and Recovery Act (RCRA).

 Section 227.11 (2) (a), Stats., provides that a state agency “may promulgate rules interpreting the provisions of any statute enforced or administered by the agency, if the agency considers it necessary to effectuate the purpose of the statute,” subject to certain restrictions.

-Section 287.03 (1) (a), Stats., directs the department to promulgate rules necessary to implement the Solid Waste Reduction, Recovery and Recycling program pursuant to ch.
+Section 287.03 (1) (a), Stats., directs the department to promulgate rules to implement the Solid Waste Reduction, Recovery and Recycling program pursuant to ch.
 287, Stats.

 Sections 289.05 and 289.06, Stats., direct the department to promulgate rules establishing solid waste management standards.
 Pursuant to ss.
 291.05 and 291.07, Stats., the department is required to promulgate rules for the implementation of the RCRA and the methods of treatment or disposal of particular hazardous wastes.

-In furtherance of these stated objectives, the legislature adopted a number of statutes setting out general and specific hazardous waste rulemaking authority.
+The legislature adopted a number of statutes setting out general and specific hazardous waste rulemaking authority.
 Section 291.05, Stats., for instance, requires the department to adopt by rule EPA’s criteria for identifying the characteristics of hazardous waste, and to adopt EPA’s lists of hazardous wastes and hazardous constituents, with limited exceptions.
 Rules governing hazardous waste transportation are also mandated, as are rules governing specific aspects of hazardous waste generation, treatment, storage and disposal, corrective action, licensing, closure, long term care, and license and plan review and approval fees.

 Since hazardous wastes are a subset of solid wastes, rulemaking authority in various sections of ch.
 289, Stats., is also relied upon by the department, in particular authority relating to hazardous waste facility location, design, construction, operation, maintenance, closure, long-term care, negotiation and arbitration, financial responsibility and licensing and recycling.
 Additionally, the licensing of treatment, storage and disposal facilities are regulated in s.
 291.25, Stats.
 Finally, the department also relies in part on rulemaking authority in s.
 299.53, Stats., to regulate used oil.